-Research has not confirmed the link between unclean yoga mats and fungal, bacterial, and viral infections better known as jock itch, plantar warts, and staph infections.
-Nor can dermatologists and podiatrists conclusively trace these ailments to dirty yoga mats.
+Research has not confirmed the link between unclean yoga mats and fungal, bacterial and viral infections better known as jock itch, plantar warts and staph infections.
+Nor can dermatologists and podiatrists conclusively trace these ailments to dirty exercise mats.

 Dr. Ellen Marmur, who runs the division of dermatologic surgery at the Mount Sinai Medical Center in Manhattan, said she has seen more bacterial infections in the last year and a half in “young women who mentioned they did yoga and Pilates,’’ and for whom she had ruled out other risk factors for dermatitis or dry, itchy skin.
 Dirty exercise mats were most likely to blame, Dr. Marmur said.

 Washing dozens of mats regularly can be laborious and costly, which is why Jen Lobo, an owner of Bikram Yoga NYC, raised her rental price to $5 a mat from $2.